• Skip to primary navigation

 “The University works closely with our partner organisations on many projects to benefit the growth, development and promotion of our city, county and region.
 We very much look forward to strengthening these connections and to highlighting even more prominently all that makes Durham special, telling our powerful story regionally, nationally and globally.”

-Filed Under: Business, Education, home_page, News Headline
+Filed Under: Business, Education, home_page

 March 14, 2025 by Lisa Cartwright